Achieving a triple bottom line

 The Sahara Forest Project AS is a Norwegian private limited liability company.
 The purpose of the company is to create profitable innovation and environmental solutions within the food, water and energy sector.
 This is achieved by bringing The Sahara Forest Project technology to the market in relevant countries.

-The world is phasing critical challenges in providing enough sustainably produces food, water and energy for a world population excepted to reach 9 billion in 2050.
+The world is facing critical challenges in providing enough sustainably produced food, water and energy for a world population excepted to reach 9 billion in 2050.
 These challenges also represent a huge market potential for companies investing in solutions that set out to address these challenges.
 The Sahara Forest Project has embarked on the quest to provide environmental answers that not only address the challenges individually, but rather develop solutions that address multiple challenges simultaneously.

 The uniqueness of the concept lies in bringing out the potential that exist in the synergies between technologies across industry sectors.
 The Sahara Forest Project does this by combining already existing and proven environmental technologies, such as solar power technologies, saltwater cooled greenhouses and technologies for establishing vegetation in arid areas.
 In this way The Sahara Forest Project is designed to utilize what we have enough of to produce what we need more of, using deserts, sunlight, saltwater and CO2 to produce food, water and clean energy.